JUSTRUDYan/JUSTRUDYan/README.md

 I start coding at 10 o'clock and compleat after 15 minuts, because my brain suck's.

-But seriously I'm 16 yo, I started coding when I was 10, it was cpp, but quickly finished it, because of my silly mindset at that time.\n
+But seriously I'm 16 yo, I started coding when I was 10, it was cpp, but quickly finished it, because of my silly mindset at that time.<br>
 After 4 years I went to an academy that gave me a love for .cpp. (but that love ends very quickly when my code doesn't run) Also in academy i'm studying DevOps, and i like that too.
 THX to my teacher for that Oleksandr Mykolayovych (cyber sec.) and Oleg Oleksiiovych (coding).